Learn to Speak Scouting

 Squad

-A Varsity Scout team subdivision that consists of four to eight members; equivalent to a patrol in a Boy Scout troop.
+A Varsity Scout team subdivision that consists of four to eight members is equivalent to a patrol in a Scouts BSA troop.

 Squad Leader